ruprekhab/Crowdfunding_ETL/README.md

 ### 3. Database schema and ERD
    * **crowdfunding_db_schema.sql**: PostgreSQL database schema defining the table structure.
    * **database_ERD.png**: Entity-Relationship Diagram of the database.
+### 4. Text Files
+   * installed_packages.txt: Contains a list of all Python packages installed in the environment to ensure reproducibility.

 ## Workflow
 This project is divided into four main parts: